SFY0018 : Foundation Mathematics

 Teaching Rationale And Relationship

 Pre-sessional preparatory material will be made available to all new Stage 1 and Stage 0 students, consisting of videos, PDF resources, links, and on-line computer-based testing, encouraging students to revise material not studied for several months and to identify and address gaps or lack of fluency.
-Pre-recorded videos will be used in conjunction with ‘printed’ material to introduce each topic and worked examples, in place of normal lectures.
-In-person classroom time (in suitable groups) will be used in addition for motivation and to develop the tutor/student relationship.
-Live (synchronous) on-line tutorials will be used to address student queries, with on-screen mathematical work.
+Pre-recorded videos will be used in conjunction with ‘printed’ material and live lectures to introduce each topic and worked examples.
+Tutorials time (integrated with lectures) will be used in addition for motivation and to develop the tutor/student relationship.
 Computer-based exercises and tests will help students to check and improve their skills.
-Bookable ‘office hour’ personal tutorials will support students on demand.
 Exercise sheets are for practice of methods and reinforcement of understanding and applications.

 Assessment Methods